Wikipedia entry

 Introduction

 Christian Marclay (born January 11, 1955) is a visual artist and composer.
 He holds both American and Swiss nationality.
-Marclay's work explores connections between sound, noise, photography, video, and film.
+Marclay's work explores connections between sound art, noise music, photography, video art, film and digital animations.
 A pioneer of using gramophone records and turntables as musical instruments to create sound collages, Marclay is, in the words of critic Thom Jurek, perhaps the "unwitting inventor of turntablism."
 His own use of turntables and records, beginning in the late 1970s, was developed independently of but roughly parallel to hip hop's use of the instrument.

 Wikidata